Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: Reality conditions

-The first option is to use the redundancy under the left action to fix $\rho$ to rake some standard form.
-Under the assumption that $\rho$ lies in the same congruency class as the identity matrix, we may take $\rho = {\rm id.}$.
-This does not completely fix the ambiguity in $\sigha$: we may still act on the left by $h:\E\to G_\R$, which may be interpreted as the gauge redundancy of the ASD connection on space-time.
-Note that we cannot use this residual symmetry to fix the value of $\sigha$ at any point on $\PT$, since it need not take values in $G_\R$ anywhere.
-The reality condition on $\sigha$ then implies that
+We refer to this as congruency.
+Under the assumption that $\rho$ lies in the same congruency class as the identity matrix, we may fix $\rho = \id$.
+This does not completely fix the ambiguity in $\sigha$: we may still act on the left by $h:\E^4\to G_\R$, which may be interpreted as the gauge redundancy of the real ASD connection on space-time.
+We cannot eliminate this residual symmetry by fixing the value $\sigha$ at any point in $\CP^1_x$, since it need not take values in $G_\R$ anywhere.
+The holomorphic Wilson line from $\alpha$ to $\hat\alpha$ is